ickb/proposal/README.md

 As with the Incentivization layer interface, the web interface and arbitraging bots code will be released under GPL-3.0-or-later.

 I'll create a GitBook-alike documenting all the concepts, the layers and the website.
-It will be released under Creative Commons Attribution Share Alike 4.0 International License (CC-BY-SA-4.0 for short).
+It will be released under Creative Commons Attribution Share Alike 4.0 International License (CC-BY-SA-4.0).

 Once everything is on Mainnet and audited, I **may** gain personally from this, so I'm open about discussing incentives for this phase, still it's a risky long shot.
 I estimate the cost for this stage as additional 20000 USD-equivalent in incentives for the additional six months of work.
 This could happen in two separate steps so that Nervos can evaluate the progress I make on the the Periphery Layers L1 scripts, arbitraging bots and website.